BCA-Alumni-Portal/Alumni-Portal/README.md

 - GS_EXPORT_SHEET=[The ID of the export google sheets, which will be used for exporting data]

+Make sure to share the source and export Google Sheets with your service account's email, so that it can edit those sheets.

 Once you have filled out all the information in the .example_env, change the file name to .env